LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - A demo date and place

-It usually makes sense that backlog refinement (estimation, story splitting, etc.) is donne in a separate meeting so the Sprint Planning can be more focused.
+It usually makes sense that **backlog refinement** (estimation, story splitting, etc.) is donne in a separate meeting (one hour per week) so the Sprint Planning can be more focused.

+So the needed time for the sprint planning meeting can be reduced.
+Rule: Number of weeks per sprint * 1 hour

+> It's not accepted to reduce the estimate of the story in exchange of quality!

+If the Sprint Planning Meeting takes to long the Scrum Master shall cut it short or reschedule it.

 Daily Scrum
 -----------